JuliaOpt/CoinOptServices.jl/README.md

 similarly ``osol`` or ``osrl`` keyword arguments to request non-default paths for writing the OSiL instance file, OSoL options file, or OSrL results file.
 The default location for writing these files is under ``Pkg.dir("CoinOptServices", ".osil")``.
-Any other keyword arguments provided to the ``OsilSolver`` constructor are interpreted as solver options and saved in the OSoL options file.
+The ``printLevel`` keyword argument can be set to an integer from 0 to 7, and corresponds to the ``-printLevel`` command line flag for ``OSSolverService``.
+This only controls the print level of the OS driver, not the solvers themselves.
+Solver-specific options must be provided as additional keyword arguments, which will be saved in the OSoL options file.

 CoinOptServices should also work with any other MathProgBase-compliant linear or nonlinear optimization modeling tools, though this has not been